Pure Land Buddhism: Other direction vs Mind-only

 The Pure Land is widely understood by many classic Chinese Pure Land sources as surpassing or being beyond the triple realm (the desire realm, form realm and formless realm).
 However, while it was and is common to think of the Pure Land as an actual place that one is literally reborn into after death, other sources and authors emphasize the idea that this world is itself coextensive with the Pure Land and thus that they are not separate places.
-According to Jones, "the most frequently cited texts in support of this version of the Pure Land were the Vimalakīrti Sutra (Wéimójí suǒshuō jīng 維摩詰所說經, T.475) and the Platform Sutra of the Sixth Patriarch (Liù zǔ dàshī fǎbǎo tán jīng 六祖大師法寶壇經, T.2008)."
+According to Jones, "the most frequently cited texts in support of this version of the Pure Land were the Vimalakīrti Sutra (維摩詰所說經, T.475) and the Platform Sutra of the Sixth Patriarch (六祖大師法寶壇經, T.2008)."

 Thus, Chinese Buddhism inherited two different views of the Pure Land: